lightbend/sbt-paradox-dependencies/README.md

 ```

 Use the directive in a Paradox markdown file and specify the sbt project id.

 ```
 @@dependencies { projectId="core" }
 ```

+Any project from the build root project aggregates can be specified.
+If the project is not among the aggregates, then it needs
+to be added to the `paradoxDependenciesProjects` setting value.

 ## License